sbstndb/samurai/include/samurai/notive for csir usage.md

 - Complex BC paths (`project_bc`, `predict_bc`, `project_corner_below`) heavily rely on lazy traversal semantics and subset lifetime across nested translates.
 If a full-CSIR rewrite is not carefully lifetimed, prefer keeping the original lazy chain and only materialize at stable boundaries.
 - If you must mix, materialize intermediate results into named LCAs so their lifetime dominates the traversal.

+### Current safe choices in BC/update paths
+- Keep lazy implementations for `project_bc`, `predict_bc`, and `project_corner_below`, while ensuring any domain/inner sets are materialized to LCAs beforehand when needed.
+- Use CSIR for set algebra where both operands are concrete LCAs and immediately convert back with geometry.

+## Geometry reminders outside BC

+- Always pass geometry in `from_csir_level`:
+  - `mesh.hpp` domain construction (added/removed boxes)
+  - PETSc FV assembly (`set_0_for_all_ghosts`) when materializing ghost sets
+- Missing geometry can shift indices silently and only surface during traversal or assembly.

 ## Crash signature to watch for